joshinachiket/food-truck-finder/README.md

 - make sure you have working version of node installed
   - use ` node -v` to check the version
   - If you have node not installed please install it.
+  - Please upgrade your node and npm as well to the latest version from their websites
+  - you can also try this command as well to upgrade your node `npm-windows-upgrade` or `npm i -g npm`.
+Please visit their website for more information
+  - Ideally the node version should be v8.9.4 and npm version should be v6.1.0 or better

 - The API usage is quantified and thus you will need to get the token for heavy usage from API website [here](https://dev.socrata.com/docs/app-tokens.html)